TomSoderling/TomSoderling.github.io/about.md

     <img src="{{site.baseurl}}/images/trophyPhoto.jpg" width="200" />
   </div>
   <div style="display: inline-block; width: 73%; vertical-align: top;">I'm an exuberant software developer, leader, and speaker, with 12+ years experience building applications using the Microsoft technology stack.
 I specialize in building awesome cross-platform mobile apps using Xamarin technologies and am a 5-time Xamarin Certified Mobile Developer. (it's an old picture) <br/><br/>
-  I live and work in the bustling center of "Silicon Prairie", Minneapolis MN, where I'm a Sr. Mobile Developer at Polaris Industries working on the Ride Command family of mobile apps for <a href="https://ridecommand.polaris.com/en-us/landing-pages/AppLandingPage">Off-road & Snow</a>, <a href="https://ridecommand.indianmotorcycle.com/en-us/home">Indian Motorcycle</a>, and <a href="https://ridecommand.slingshot.polaris.com/en-us/home">Slingshot</a>
+  I live and work in the bustling center of "Silicon Prairie", Minneapolis MN, where I'm a Lead Mobile App Developer at Polaris Industries working on the Ride Command family of mobile apps for <a href="https://ridecommand.polaris.com/en-us/landing-pages/AppLandingPage">Off-road & Snow</a>, <a href="https://ridecommand.indianmotorcycle.com/en-us/home">Indian Motorcycle</a>, and <a href="https://ridecommand.slingshot.polaris.com/en-us/home">Slingshot</a>
   </div>
 </div>